 Stock theft in Latin America

-Cattle rustling has a long history in Latin America and in the 19th century was even employed as a form of rural protest against social inequality.
+Cattle rustling has a long history in Latin America.
+In the 19th century it was even employed as a form of rural protest against social inequality.

-- In Bolivia $2 million cattle is reportedly stolen each year.
+- Bolivia: $2 million cattle is reportedly stolen each year.

 About 1.5 million head of Mexican cattle enter the United States each year.
-A recent trend is drug-filled condoms anally inserted into cattle to smuggle the product along with the cattle.
+A recent trend is to insert drug-filled condoms anally into cattle to smuggle the product along with the cattle.

 RFID chips and GPS